Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools-python/README.md

 -   We stuck to the same version of SCons as in 25.03 as the newer version required a newer version of some setup tools in Cray Python (likely setuptools).

+### 26.03

+-   Port of 25.09 with some version updates, but for the Cray Python version:

+    -   Meson 1.11.1 is not available as a source distribution so we stuck to 1.10.0 rather than switching to an installation from wheel (though as this is a pure Python package, it should not be too hard to do should the need arise)

+    -   Scons: Stuck to 4.9.1 as we got strange installation issues when trying 4.10.1.